 First Hour Grief Response, Inc. was founded with the desire to provide hope and guidance on what to do when someone you love passes unexpectedly.
 It was born out of our own experiences in facing the days, weeks and months that followed our loss.
 There were so many decisions we had to make, in a very short period of time, after our loved one passed.
 And then came the weeks where all we wanted to do was be awakened from the nightmare and feel normal again.
 And day-after-day Grief Groups Louisville KY had to find a way to put one foot in front of the other and figure out how to navigate this thing called grief.

 Please let us guide you through important issues like making funeral arrangements, writing an obituary, contacting a place of worship to hold the service or life celebration, making arrangements to meet with a cemetery or crematorium, and the list goes on.
 It’s truly overwhelming what we have to go through just days after our friend or loved one has passed.

-After a few weeks, we recommend meeting with a grief counselor to talk about what you are feeling.
-Since grief is unique to the relationship that you had to the deceased, there is no roadmap for how to process what you are feeling inside.
+After a few weeks, Grief Groups Louisville KY recommends meeting with a grief counselor to talk about what you are feeling.
+Since grief is unique to the relationship that you had with the deceased, there is no roadmap for how to process what you are feeling inside.
 Meeting with someone who “gets” where you are can help provide perspective and coping skills.
 Recovering from grief does take some work.
 It’s not going to happen overnight.
-It’s heavy and messy and the best thing you can do is face it head on and get help.
+It’s heavy and messy and the best thing you can do is face it head-on and get help.
 Grief left unresolved can lead to a lot of potentially bad choices in the future.